roytang/blog/content/post/2017/02/dott-remastered/index.md

 - ps4
 - ps4share
 - games
+- formernote
+title: Day of the Tentacle Remastered (PS4)
 ---

 One of the earliest pc games I played.
 Still remembered enough to finish in a few hours (no googling lol) Easy platinum too #PS4share